 William Wordsworth heralded the call to the Lake District, perhaps unwittingly, with the publication of the fifth edition of his Guide to the Lakes in 1835.
 In 1847 with the extension of the railway from the market town of Kendal to the village of Windermere, the trickle of visitors to the area, previously on horseback or in horse-drawn carriage, was set to become a flood.

-Another famous Lake District character was Alfred Wainright.
-Mountaineer and gifted artist, his love of walking in the Cumbrian hills led him to publish his Pictorial Guide to the Lakeland Fells.
+Alfred Wainwright, another famous Lake District character, was both a mountaineer and gifted artist.
+His love of walking in the Cumbrian hills led him to publish his Pictorial Guide to the Lakeland Fells.
 Meticulous hand-drawn maps and panoramas of 214 mountains and hills across the region are still used by many visitors to the area.
 Indeed, there are an increasing number of Wainright Baggers intent on ticking off all 214 peaks.

 The Lake District National Park was formed in 1951.
 This important recognition sought to protect the environment from commercial or industrial exploitation, and to retain all that we have grown to love about the character and beauty of this landscape.
 In 2017 the National Park was designated a UNESCO World Heritage Site, further protecting the important legacy of nature, farming and local industry.